EMPLOYEE FLEXIBILITY DRIVING CHANGE FOR PR RECRUITMENT

-The last few years has connected the world and transformed our working lives.
-The transition towards remote work has impacted the demands of employees, and businesses are continuously adapting as people prioritise their work-life balance.
+The last few years have connected the world and transformed our working lives.
+The transition towards remote work and employee flexibility in PR and comms has impacted the demands of employees, and businesses are continuously adapting as people prioritise their work-life balance.

 While some businesses had no choice but to close, others had to adapt to a new way of working.
 Predicted business growth over the next year may be a little unknown, but for some industries with higher rates of adopting new tech solutions, the forecasts are more encouraging.